Xasmedy/Math/README.md

 I was not satisfied with LibGDX APIs, since outdated; they used Java 6, I was 3 years old when this version was released!\
 Either way, I had to abuse primitives to not kill the GC, making both of these things a sh*tty coding experience.

 This is why I'm remaking some of the math classes by following modern standards, like immutability, and throwing in the trash inheritance.
-My objective is to have these math classes be used in a hot-path without any worry, hence why I'm using valhalla.
+My objective is to have these math classes be used in hot-paths without any worry, hence why I'm using Valhalla.

 ## Backwards compatibility?
 No guarantees.
 I'm using an Early Access what do you expect?!\